 About this recipe

-Sopa de Fideo is a traditional Mexican soup that has been passed down through generations, and it’s considered a staple in many Mexican households.
-This noodle soup is made with a tomato-based broth and is loved for its simplicity and versatility.
+Sopa de Fideo is a classic Mexican soup that families have been making for ages.
+It’s a go-to dish in many Mexican homes.
+This noodle soup features a tasty tomato-based broth and is loved for how simple and flexible it is.

 Why Sopa de Fideo with Beans is a Must-Try